kailash-manasarovar/statement/docs/timeline/2024/october.md

 | ![pic]( ../../content/images/targeted-women/oct-24/10.png)
 The profile account name references "car lady".  |
 | ![pic]( ../../content/images/targeted-women/oct-24/11.png)
-The picture above looks like it's coming from a hacked phone.  |
+The picture above looks like it's coming from a hacked phone.
+The young girl (minor?) is taking a photo of trainers in the sports shop in the Calle Loreto, Denia. |
 | ![pic]( ../../content/images/targeted-women/oct-24/11.5.png)
 The street is the Calle Loreto in Dénia.  |
 | ![pic]( ../../content/images/targeted-women/oct-24/12.png)